explodinglabs/jsonrpcserver/docs/methods.md

 ## Invalid params

-It's common to respond with an error when the provided arguments are invalid.
+A common error response is *invalid params*.
 The JSON-RPC error code for this is **-32602**.
 A shortcut, *InvalidParams*, is included so you don't need to remember that.